Pick of the best cruises for 2025

 Cruising from the UK eliminates airport hassle and frees you from luggage restrictions.
 The list of destinations that can be reached from UK ports may surprise you.

-• Fred Olsen Cruises is an award-winning British line offering departures from Liverpool, Dover, Portsmouth, Southampton, Edinburgh and Newcastle to destinations including South America, Greenland and the Indian Ocean.
+• Fred Olsen offers departures from Liverpool, Dover, Portsmouth, Southampton, Edinburgh and Newcastle to destinations including South America, Greenland and the Indian Ocean.
 A World Cruise could take you as far as Australia

-• Ambassador Cruise Line specialises in affordable no-fly cruises departing from ports including Belfast, Tilbury and Bristol.
+• Ambassador Cruise Line specialises in affordable no-fly cruises departing from seven regional ports to places including Iceland, Scandinavia and the Caribbean

-• Based in Southampton, P&O Cruises offers sailings to more destinations than any other line, including the Caribbean and the US
+• Based in Southampton, P&O Cruises offers sailings to more destinations than any other line

 Mini-cruises

 • Fancy Hamburg?
-Visit the city’s rathaus (town hall), the Indra Club, where the Beatles performed, and shop at boutiques in the historic Alster arcade, on a four-night cruise on Cunard’s Queen Mary 2.
+Admire pieces by Rembrandt and Munch at the Museum of Fine Arts, visit the World Heritage city of Lübeck to try the famous marzipan and admire the gabled houses of the Old Town on a four-night cruise on Cunard’s Queen Mary 2.
 Cunard offers accessible cabins and inclusive children’s facilities

 • Fill your case with cheese, wine and beer on a three-night cruise to Amsterdam with Ambassador Cruise Line

-• Southampton Cruise Centre has plenty of mini cruises to Belguim, France, Bruges, Netherlands and Guernsey.
+• Southampton Cruise Centre has plenty of mini-cruises to Amsterdam, Bruges, Hamburg, Antwerp and Guernsey and to ports around the UK

-Protect you and your cruise with Age Co
+Protect yourself and your cruise through Age Co

 Planning a cruise?
-Age Co Travel Insurance offers specialised cruise cover, either as an Optional Extra for Gold Plus customers or included as standard on Platinum.
+Age Co Travel Insurance, provided by AllClear offers specialised cruise cover, either as an optional extra for Gold Plus customers or included as standard on Platinum.
 Benefits include:

 Missed port departure cover: if you fail to arrive at your international departure point and miss your cruise, your travel and accommodation expenses will be covered.